westondcrewe/Multibeam/README.md

 #### <ins>synchronous_arc_clusters.py</ins>
 **Inputs:**
-- Only the clean `all_arc_data` file is passed as an input
+- Only the clean `all_arc_data` file is passed as an input **Outputs:**

-**Outputs:**
 - `plots/arc_clusters`
-    - A folder containing heatmaps displaying synchronous arc counts and percentages.
+    - A folder containing heatmaps displaying synchronous arc counts and percentages
-    - Arcs are considered synchronous if an arc event occurs at the same time for two different system components.
+    - Arcs are considered synchronous if an arc event occurs at the same time for two different system components
-    - Heatmaps of these synchronous arcs are made for each component, as well as one heatmap displaying the entire synchronous arc dataframe (63 components x 63 components heatmap).
+    - Heatmaps of these synchronous arcs are made for each component, as well as one heatmap displaying the entire synchronous arc dataframe (63 components x 63 components heatmap)
 **Terminal Terminal command to run:**
 <ins>Note</ins>:
 #### pressure_at_arcs.py:
 **Inputs:**
-- Scripts take both clean data files from `data/tidy/`.
+- Scripts take both clean data files from `data/tidy/` **Outputs:**

-**Outputs:**
 - `plots/pressure_at_arcs/`
     - A folder containing time-series line graphs of the system’s chamber and column pressure values over 30 second windows surrounding each arc event